 Students who are interested in taking the Clinic should submit the standard application, resume and transcript online through CAMS.
 Professor Sager will schedule times to meet in small groups with applicants who would like more information about the course and the opportunity to ask questions.
 She will also be available to meet individually with students who so wish.
-Once all applications are in, the Clinic administrator will contact applicants to schedule the group information sessions and any individual meetings with Professor Sager.
+The Clinic administrator, Marie Morrow, will contact applicants to schedule the group information sessions and any individual meetings with Professor Sager.
 These meetings are not mandatory and applicants are not selected based on attendance.

-One-Semester Students
+2017-18 Students